frederikb96/frederikberg/content/authors/admin/_index.md

     url: https://www.rwth-aachen.de

 # Short bio (displayed in user profile at end of posts)
-bio: Research on safety of embedded medical devices and now upskilling in InfoSec and AI Safety.
+bio: Background in Cybersecurity and conducted research on safety of embedded medical devices.

 # Interests to show in About widget
 interests:
+  - Cybersecurity
   - Embedded Systems
-  - Information Security
   - AI Safety
   - Linux Server